canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 The above hero layouts place the hero image in the right column by default.
 However, this is not suitable for very wide images.
-If you have a very wide image or otherwise want your image to take up the full hero width, place the title by itself in the first column, and place the image by itself outside the grid columns with <code>.p-image-container .is-cover</code>.
+If you have a very wide image or otherwise want your image to take up the full hero width, place the title by itself in the first column, and place the image in a <code>.p-image-container .is-cover</code> at the same level as the grid columns.
 This will make the image take up the full width of the hero.

 <div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-50-50-full-width-image" class="js-example">